-Technology and infrastructure requires constant reinvestment to remain competitive.
+Technology and trading infrastructure requires constant reinvestment to remain competitive.

 With margins continually squeezed, you need to focus on differentiation rather than on upkeep of these operations.